Dr Lucinda H S Dean (Lucy)

 - Scotland, North Sea and the Baltic (Second Year)

-- Perth Carthusian Charterhouse Project (current) collaborating with Prof Richard Oram (University of Stirling) in collaboration with Glasgow SimVis (formerly Glasgow Digital Design Studio) initiating a community-led project in Perth centring around the Carthusian Charterhouse (f.
+- Perth Carthusian Charterhouse Project (current) collaborating with Prof Richard Oram (University of Stirling) and Glasgow School of Art SimVis (formerly Glasgow Digital Design Studio) initiating a community-led project in Perth centring around the Carthusian Charterhouse (f.
 1426/9).
 Other potential stakeholders include Culture Perth & Kinross, Perth & Kinross Heritage Trust, Perth & Kinross Council, Perth Tourism Partnership, HES, and Alder Archaeology Ltd.

-- Research Commission for Historic Environment Scotland (current) working on a thematic research report on aspects of the the origins, function, ceremonial use, symbolism, and European context of the Scottish Royal Honours exhibited at Edinburgh Castle
+- Research Commission for Historic Environment Scotland (2016-2017) working on a thematic research report on aspects of the origins, function, ceremonial use, symbolism, and European context of the Scottish Royal Honours exhibited at Edinburgh Castle (report should be published online in 2019)

-- Section Editor (current) for New Perspectives on the History of Monarchy volume for Routledge (section on Ritual and Representation)
+- Section Editor (published July 2019) for The Routledge History of Monarchy volume for Routledge (section on Ritual and Representation): The Routledge History of Monarchy

 - Copy-Editor and Reviewer for Royal Studies Journal